case-contract-testing/contract-case/packages/documentation/docs/reference/configuring.md

 this setting.
 This includes exceptions thrown during [trigger functions](./triggers), but does not include exceptions thrown by [testResponse functions](./triggers).
 :::

-## Internal options

-Most users probably won't need these, but they're documented here in case you are extending ContractCase or building tools on top of it.

 ### `testRunId` \[string]